-Thank you very much, Tijani.
+LEON FELIPE SANCHEZ AMBIA: Thank you very much, Tijani.
 Thank you very much, Paul, for your question.

-I will not go into details.
-As Tijani have said, we could speak about this for ages so I won't go into that way.
+I will not go into details, as Tijani, we can speak about this for ages so I won't go into that way.

-When I have referred to stakeholders, I referred to any person or group of persons or businesses, of course, that have a stake within ICANN and the different policies that impact those groups that are discussed and shaped within the ICANN community.
+When I have referred to stakeholders, I refer to any person or group of persons or businesses of course that have a stake within ICANN, and the different policies that impact those groups that are discussed and shaped within the ICANN community.

-When I referred to users and end users, I mean the Internet end users.
+When I refer to users and end users, I mean the Internet end users.
 Let me rephrase that.
-When I mean end users, I referred to the people that form the At-Large community.
-When I mean users, this could be, of course, commercial or noncommercial users.
+When I mean end users, I refer to the people that form the At-Large community, when I mean users this could be of course commercial or noncommercial users.

-As to the numbers that each of these communities or stakeholder groups are formed by, well, there are, of course, different statistics and different numbers that tell us that Internet end users are in the billions that commercial users may be in the millions.
-Of course, registrars and registries are maybe thousands and [governments] are in the hundreds and so on and so forth.
+As to the numbers that each of these communities or stakeholder groups are formed by, well, there are of course different statistics and different numbers that tell us that Internet end users are in the billions, that commercial users may be in the millions, of course, the registrants and registers are maybe the thousands and [inaudible] in the hundreds and so on and so forth.

-I guess rather than asking the question on if I believe that ALAC should be representing the users, I think that the Bylaws already give us a straightforward answer that the ALAC represents the interests of end users rather than end users themselves.
+I guess that rather than asking the question, if I believe the ALAC should be representing the users, I think that the bylaws already give us straightforward answer, that the ALAC represents the interests of end users, rather than end users themselves.

 Thank you.

-Thank you very much.
-Alan.
+- >> TIJANI BEN JEMAA: Thank you very much.
+Alan. - >> ALAN GREENBERG: Thank you.

-Yes.
-Thank you.
 I won't add a lot to that.
-The last point is key that in all cases and At-Large represents the interest of end-users, we do not pretend we send e-mails to all 3.5 billion people and read the responses.
+The last point is key, that in all cases, and it's, At-Large represents the interests of end users, we do not pretend we send E-mails to all three and a half billion people and read the responses.

-Even if we're looking at tiny numbers, 1,000th of 1% of Internet users is still 35,000 users.
-We don't pretend we're [inaudible] them.
-From my point of view, I use the term users and end users interchangeably.
+Even if we are looking at tiny numbers, 1,000 for 1 percent of Internet users is still 35,000 users.

+We don't pretend we represent them and from my point of view I use the term users and end users interchangeably.
 I don't think I really differentiate between the two.

-But representing the interest I think is really the key.
-I believe the same is done by the intellectual property constituency or business users.
-All you can do is take the people you do have and try to get as many of them as you can involved in ICANN to represent the interest of the larger silent community.
+But representing the interests, I think, is really the key, and I believe the same is done by the intellectual property constituency or business users.
+All you can do is take the people you do have, you know, try to get as many of them as you can involved in ICANN, to represent the interests of the larger silent community.
 Thank you.